Welcome to King’s!

 Computers

 All non-Journalism faculty and staff offices are provided with an office computer.
-Not all offices are equipped with printers and in this case you should check with the Administrative Assistant of your programme/department to see what printing options are available.
-Each programme/department has a designated person for computer support who will coordinate the set up, troubleshooting and repair to computer and printer equipment.
-Please contact your Programme or Department Head or the Administrative Assistant of your programme/department to note who your contact may be.
-Help is also available to King’s faculty and staff at the Dalhousie Help Desk (494-3834).
+Not all offices are equipped with printers and in this case you should check with the Administrative Assistant of your program/department to see what printing options are available.
+Each program/department has a designated person for computer support who will coordinate the set up, troubleshooting and repair to computer and printer equipment.
+Please contact your Program or Department Head or the Administrative Assistant of your program/department to note who your contact may be.
+Help is also available to King’s faculty and staff at the Dalhousie Help Desk (902-494-3834).

 ID Cards and Facility Access

-Photo ID cards can be obtained in the Bursar’s Office, by making an appointment with the Human Resources Officer.
+Photo ID cards can be obtained in the HR Office, by making an appointment with the Human Resources & Compensation Officer.
 All faculty and staff have access to the King’s Fitness Centre, the Library and the Wardroom provided they show their University photo ID.

 Stationery